 - Recipient of Daniel J. O'Hern Award, 2020

-- New Jersey Super Lawyers, Top Ten Attorneys in New Jersey, 2008
+- Selected for inclusion in the list of New Jersey Super Lawyers, Top Ten Attorneys in New Jersey, 2008

 - New York Magazine, Newark Area Lawyer of the Year, White-Collar Practice, 2011